Shun Knives Review – Which Knife is The Mightiest Ally in the Kitchen?

 Check Price on Amazon

-The handle is made of pakkawood, a material widely used for knife blades.
-It is D-shaped for increased comfort, making it inclusive for both right and left-handed users.
-The pakkawood is infused with resin for increased durability, stain and moisture resistance.
+The knife’s handle is crafted from pakkawood, a material frequently used for knife handles due to its durability and aesthetic appeal.
+Designed in a D-shape, it promotes increased comfort, making it equally accommodating for both right and left-handed users.
+The pakkawood is infused with resin, further enhancing its durability and resistance to staining and moisture.

 Pros